From LimeSurvey Manual

-Due to a lack of better word we define all questions where the input of answers is predefined as 'mask questions'.
+Due to a lack of a better term, we define all questions where the input of answers is predefined as mask questions.

 This question type can be used to ask for a certain date, time or a combination of both date and time.
 The values can be selected by the participants either from a popup calendar or from dropdown boxes.
 Validation, minimum, and/or maximum dates can be chosen by the survey administrator.
 Various date and time formats are supported.

 Find out more about the Date question type...

 The file upload question type can be used to collect file(s) from a user in response to a question.
 For example, a company with employment opportunities could use this question type to request the candidate to submit/upload his or her updated CV, as well as any other scanned documents in the employment survey.